pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 ![TiKV-1 is down](media/tidb-operator-auto-failover-1.jpg)
 <div class="caption-center">TiKV-1 is down</div>

 The custom controller combines the TiKV-1 state information in PD and the container state information in Kubernetes.
-It then determines whether the TiKV stores are in an abnormal state.
+Then, it determines whether the TiKV stores are in an abnormal state.

 If the controller determines that TiKV-1 is abnormal and if the abnormality continues for a reasonable amount of time, TiDB Operator performs auto-failover.
 It adds a new TiKV store to guarantee that even if TiKV-2 is also down, the cluster is not affected.